-Although certain drugs and substances may stimulate an addiction response, recent research indicates that it may have another cause: an inability to connect oneself to a sense of deeper meaning, value and purpose.
-Nowadays, rather than looking at surface factors which may simply stimulate addiction, more and more attention is being given to the fact that addiction itself may occur as a form of escapism from the pain associated with the experience of living.
+Although certain drugs and substances may stimulate an addiction response, recent research indicates that it may have a more underlying cause: an inability to connect oneself to a deeper sense of meaning, value and purpose.
+Nowadays, rather than looking at surface factors which may simply stimulate addiction, researchers are increasingly finding that it may be a form of escapism from the pain associated with the experience of living.
 Thus, rather than being a pharmacological condition, addiction may indeed be an existential one (Taub: 2018).

-This is where psychedelics, such as LSD, become interesting in treating addiction.
-Known to ignite feelings of deeper understanding of life and the world when properly used, psychedelics may be key to addressing existential questions.
-Their ability to provide different reference points of how reality may be, and to help people confront their fears and limiting beliefs, has been known to make people not only more at peace with their trauma, but more accepting and calm about life in general.
+This is where psychedelics, such as LSD, come to the table.
+Known to ignite feelings of a deeper understanding of life and the world when used in controlled settings, psychedelics may be key to addressing existential questions.
+Their ability to provide different reference points of how reality may be, and to help people confront their fears and limiting beliefs, has been known to make people not only more at peace with any underlying trauma, but also more accepting and calm about life in general.
 This feeling of peace and acceptance is thus an important step towards curing addiction, as it confronts and dissolves any pain associated with living, and perhaps the addiction too (Bleyer: 2017).

 But how did this happen?
-Short term effects of taking the psychedelic are known to decrease impulsivity and improve mood.
-However, this downregulation only lasts for a week, and so is unlikely to account for long-term changes.
-Thus, it has been suggested that psychedelics such as LSD cause neuronal changes that essentially cause a remodeling of the brain that unlearns addiction patterns (Bleyer: 2017).
+The short term effects from taking the psychedelic are known to decrease impulsivity and improve mood by downregulating the serotinin system.
+However, as brain imaging techniques have shown, this downregulation only lasts for a week, making it unlikely to account for long-term changes.
+Thus, it has been suggested that any longterm changes from the drug may be caused neuronal changes that essentially cause a remodeling of the brain that unlearns addiction patterns (Bleyer: 2017).

-This theory may be supported by brain imaging displaying how LSD decreases communication between the brain regions that create the Default Mode Network (DMN), a collection of brain areas that control and repress consciousness.
-When under LSD, brain imaging has demonstrated how the DMN disintegrates, allowing for an increase in communication between normally segregated brain networks, something that has been associated with more fluid modes of cognition (Carhart-Harrs: 2016).
-To properly understand the real mechanisms behind its efficacy however, further research is being conducted, as well as modern trials combining LSD with psychotherapeutic practices (MAPS: 2019).
+This theory is supported by brain imaging techniques that display how LSD decreases communication between the brain regions that create the Default Mode Network (DMN), a collection of brain areas that control and repress consciousness.
+When under LSD, researchers have demonstrated how the DMN disintegrates, allowing for an increase in communication between normally segregated brain networks, something that has been associated with more fluid modes of cognition, or clearer thoughts (Carhart-Harrs: 2016).
+To properly understand the real mechanisms behind its efficacy however, further research is currently underway, as well as modern trials combining LSD with psychotherapeutic practices (MAPS: 2019).

 To conclude, as attitudes towards the cause of addiction are changing- from being caused by substances to being caused by existential crises, attitudes towards treatments are changing too.
-LSD has a strong historical record of aiding with the condition and, coupled with growing knowledge on neuroscience and the development of psychotherapy alongside new trials, is showing promising signs of becoming an effective treatment for addiction.
+LSD has a strong historical record in aiding with the condition and, coupled with emerging data from new studies further supporting, and refining its utility, it is showing promising signs of becoming an effective treatment for addiction.